oumarknt31/Ship-Fish-Homework-9-CSC-350H/README.md

 * Run-time Polymorphism (Dynamic Polymorphism): Achieved through the destroyFish method overriding.
 Each subclass of Fish overrides the destroyFish method to provide its own implementation.
 When a fish is destroyed, the appropriate overridden method is called based on the type of fish.
 This allows for different behaviors (such as animations for burning and exploding fish) while using a common interface.

+# Animation
+Adding animations of burning and exploding fish to the destruction process improves the visual feedback and immersion of the game.
+When a burning fish is collected, it dynamically shows its fiery demise, making the gameplay more intense.

 # Additional Notes
--Fish are represented as squares in the game.
+Regular Fishes are represented as yellow squares, exploding fishes as red triangles and burning fishes as green diamonds in the game.

--Provided animations for burning and exploding fish have been integrated into the destruction process.

 # YOUTUBE